judemille/xplane-sys/README.md

 ## Disclaimer

-The current maintainer of this project is a trans lesbian who unequivocally supports Ukraine, and opposes any and all human rights violations.
+The current maintainer of this project is a trans lesbian who unequivocally supports Ukraine against Russia, and opposes any and all human rights violations.

 ### *You should not use this project if you:*

 - Do not unequivocally support the LGBTQ+ population, including transgender individuals.
 - Think that LGBTQ+ people "shouldn't put it out on display"
 - Support "drop the T", TERF, or similar movements.
 - Think that pedophilia is included in LGBTQ+, either because you want it to be included, or you think that the community accepts it.
 It does not accept it.
 - Refuse to address and refer to people with their preferred name, pronouns, and gender labels.
 - Do not support Ukraine's struggle against their Russian oppressors.
 - Support any far-right parties or politicians (including Vladimir Putin, the GOP, AfD, FdI, and similar)

-I cannot stop you, but anyone observed to meet the above listed criteria who interacts with the project will be blocked from posting issues or pull requests.
+I cannot stop you, but anyone observed to meet the above listed criteria who interacts with the project will be blocked from further interaction.

 ## License